-Operator shall own or lease the following minimum levels of equipment for passenger / flight processing:
+Operator shall own, lease, or otherwise make contractual arrangements to have (and fully train the appropriate personnel) for the following minimum levels of equipment for passenger / flight processing:

 - Computers for each passenger ticket counter check-in stations.

 - Baggage conveyors 2.

 - Ground power cart 1

-- Tugs - 2
+- Tugs 2

 - Baggage carts 8

-- Deicing Truck 1 (with arranged back up)
+- Deicing Truck 1 with prearranged backup plans in place, either internally or through a contractual mechanism)

 - Lavatory cart 1

 - Water cart 1

 - Air start cart 1

-- Wheel chairs 3

-e.
-Fees, Charges, and Reports

-- Non-Scheduled Charter Flights: Operators processing non-scheduled charter flights shall be required to collect and remit all fees and charges associated with the use of the terminal and the airfield including, but not limited to, terminal rents, passenger processing fees, landing fees, loading bridge fees and aircraft parking charges, when the operating airline does not have an operating agreement with the Authority. - Regularly Scheduled Flights: Operators processing flights for regularly scheduled airline flights, or charter flights, of airlines having an operating agreement with the Authority are not obligated to collect fees.
+- e.
+Fees, Charges, and Reports - Non-Scheduled Charter Flights: Operators processing non-scheduled charter flights shall be required to collect and remit all fees and charges associated with the use of the terminal and the airfield including, but not limited to, terminal rents, passenger processing fees, landing fees, loading bridge fees and aircraft parking charges when the operating airline does not have an operating agreement with the Authority. - Regularly Scheduled Flights: Operators processing flights for regularly scheduled airline flights, or charter flights, of airlines having an operating agreement with the Authority are not obligated to collect fees.
 Authority Administration will invoice the airline for the appropriate charges. - Monthly Reports: Operator shall be required to submit a monthly report, within 10 days following the end of the previous month, detailing the number of flights operated, and aircraft type, by which airline, along with the number of passengers and cargo processed, and the amount of fees collected.
-Authority Administration will provide operators with the appropriate standardized form to be used.

-f.
-Other Requirements:

-- Federal Requirements: The Operator shall comply with all applicable state and local statues, rules, and regulations including, but not limited to, those relating to taxes, environmental, fire, building, security and safety matters. - State and Local Requirements: The Operator shall comply with all applicable state and local statutes, rules, and regulations including, but not limited to, those relating to taxes, environmental, fire, building, security and safety matters. - Environmental: The Operator shall comply with all applicable local, state, and federal environmental statutes and regulations, including but not limited to, requirements for the handling and disposal of de-icing fluids, waste oil and other potentially hazardous substances and rules governing the refueling of all aircraft and vehicles.
+Authority Administration will provide operators with the appropriate standardized form to be used. - f.
+Other Requirements: - Federal Requirements: The Operator shall comply with all applicable state and local statues, rules, and regulations including, but not limited to, those relating to taxes, environmental, fire, building, security, and safety matters. - State and Local Requirements: The Operator shall comply with all applicable state and local statutes, rules, and regulations including, but not limited to, those relating to taxes, environmental, fire, building, security, and safety matters. - Environmental: The Operator shall comply with all applicable local, state, and federal environmental statutes and regulations, including but not limited to, requirements for the handling and disposal of de-icing fluids, waste oil and other potentially hazardous substances and rules governing the refueling of all aircraft and vehicles.